 The types of restrictive covenant include:

-- non-competition covenants – this prevents the former employee working in similar employment for a competitor company or business
+- non-competition covenants– this prevents the former employee working in similar employment for a competitor company or business

-- non-solicitation covenants –this prevents the poaching of customers, clients and suppliers of the former employer
+- non-solicitation covenants–this prevents the poaching of customers, clients and suppliers of the former employer

-- non-poaching covenants – which prevent an employee poaching former colleagues
+- non-poaching covenants– which prevent an employee poaching former colleagues

 Why impose restrictions?

-Who should have such restrictions imposed upon them?
+Who should have restrictions imposed on them?

 How long should a covenant be?